-This guide walks you through the technique step by step.
-No props required, no prior pranayama experience needed.
+This guide walks you through the technique step by step using Vishnu mudra and a 4-2-4 ratio.
+No props are required, no prior pranayama experience needed.
+The practice suits anyone wanting to drop tension fast, especially before sleep or before meditation.

 What You Need